• Slider Image

 5. Reservoir Drive – Smith Memorial Playground – Mile 10.4

-6. Kelly Drive just past Girard Avenue – Mile 12.0 (also serves as the Hydration Station for Rothman 8K)
+6. Kelly Drive just south of Girard Avenue Bridge – Mile 12.0

 2. Front Street & Washington Avenue – Mile 3.7